plenoptic-org/plenoptic/docs/tutorials/advanced/Display.md

 We really don't want to interpret those values as RGB.

-Note that in the above `imshow` calls, we had to specify the `batch_idx`.
+Note that in the above {func}`imshow <plenoptic.tools.display.imshow>` calls, we had to specify the `batch_idx`.
 This function expects a 4d tensor, but if it has more than one channel and more than one batch (and it's not RGB), we can't display everything.
 The user must therefore specify either `batch_idx` or `channel_idx`.

 ```{code-cell} ipython3
 po.imshow(coeffs[:, 1:-1], channel_idx=0);
 ```

-`animshow` works analogously to `imshow`, but expecting a 5d tensor: `(batch, channel, time, height, width)`.
+{func}`animshow <plenoptic.tools.display.animshow>` works analogously to {func}`imshow <plenoptic.tools.display.imshow>`, but expecting a 5d tensor: `(batch, channel, time, height, width)`.
 It returns a `matplotlib.animation.FuncAnimation` object, which can be saved as an mp4 or converted to an html object for display in a Jupyter notebook (because of the matplotlib configuration options set in the first cell of this notebook, and others in our documentation that make use of them, this happens automatically).

 ```{code-cell} ipython3
 pyr = po.simul.SteerablePyramidFreq(